Bargo727/DIU/README.md

 #Ultradian.m contains code encoding the full Ultradian glucose-insulin model.
 It must be called using ode23 in other MATLAB scripts.

-#EUltradian1.m contains code that produces the figures seen Figure 3 of the Chaos manuscript.
+#EUltradian1.m contains code that produces the figures seen Figure 3 of the Chaos manuscript and Figures 3 and 4 of the submitted manuscript.

 #EUltradianLya.m contains code that produces the figures seen in Figures 4--6 of the Chaos manuscript.